lgrahl/saltyrtc-meta/Protocol.md

 However, this message SHOULD NOT be abused to write custom protocols.
 Tasks SHOULD support this message to be sent at any time.

+Every task should support this message type, even after handover.

 A client who sends an 'application' message SHALL set the *data* field to whatever data the user application provided.
 Therefore, *data* MAY be of any type.